qball9/git_lec_repo/README.md

 This i typed on my laptop.

-This i deleted on github.
+This i changed on github twice.